Sir John Seton, 1st Baronet

-Sir John Seton of Garleton (29 September 1639 – 1686) was a younger son of George Seton, 3rd Earl of Winton (died 1650), by his spouse Elizabeth, daughter of John Maxwell, 7th Lord Herries of Terrigles.
+Sir John Seton of Garleton (29 September 1639 – 1686) was a younger son of George Seton, 3rd Earl of Winton (died 1650), by his wife Elizabeth, daughter of John Maxwell, 7th Lord Herries of Terrigles.

 He was created a baronet of Nova Scotia by King Charles II in 1664, and married Isabel or Christian Home, daughter of John Home of Renton, by whom he had several children, including his successor Sir George Seton, 2nd Baronet, of Garleton, and Athelstanford, East Lothian.